V-Sekai/godot-blender/README.md

 **Has problems with Steam Godot Engine sandboxing**

 1. Install Blender.
+2. Open project in Godot Engine 4.0.
-1. Go the project settings and change the Blender path.
+3. Go the project settings and change the Blender path.
-1. Save Blend files to the project folder.
+4. Save Blend files to the project folder.